Junction Conditions and local Spacetimes in General Relativity: Introduction

 In response to that fact, the aim of a major part of this work is to provide a simple geometric framework that endeavors to avoid the aforementioned technical and conceptual difficulties, while at the same time guaranteeing that the junction conditions of the theory are met.

 The key difference between the model to be developed and former approaches to the subject is the fact that said model considers the transition of one spacetime to another as a dynamical deformation process.
-This idea is formally realized by deforming a given background geometry and showing that the effect of the deformation completely subsides if appropriate boundary conditions, which follow from the addressed junction conditions, are imposed.
+This idea is formally realized by deforming the metric of a given background geometry and showing that the effect of the deformation completely subsides if appropriate boundary conditions, which follow from the addressed junction conditions, are imposed.

-Based on the fact that each spacetime metric can be determined with respect to another metric by specifying a suitable deformation term, and that it is also possible to confine oneself only to those deformations that have compact supports (or go to zero in a suitable limit) in an embedded subregion of the Lorentzian manifold of an associated ambient spacetime, the geometric framework presented allows a rigorous characterization of local spacetime geometries in accordance with the addressed junction conditions.
-This characterization is based on the imposition of boundary conditions on the metric of spacetime, which shall be clarified by some specific geometric examples.
-These examples, which are given in section three of this work, include spacetimes with low regularity, such as gravitational shock wave spacetimes, whose curvature cannot be calculated with standard gluing techniques.
-Furthermore, they include non-distributional models, which also cannot be treated with gluing methods.
-Examples of glued spacetimes are also discussed to illustrate that the thin shell formalism emerges as a special case of the geometric framework presented.
+Taking advantage of the fact that the geometric structure of any spacetime metric can be arbitrarily modified by specifying a suitable deformation term, and that it is also possible to confine oneself only to those deformations that have compact supports in an embedded subregion of a given Lorentzian manifold (or go to zero in a suitable limit), the geometric framework to be presented ensures that the junction conditions of the theory are met, thereby allowing a rigorous characterization of local spacetime geometries in General Relativity.

+This will be demonstrated by some specific geometric examples in section three of this work, which cover spacetimes with low regularity, such as gravitational shock wave spacetimes, whose curvature cannot be calculated using standard gluing techniques.
+In addition, examples of non-distributional models are given, which likewise cannot be treated with the standard technical machinary of the general thin shell formalism.
+Additionally, examples of spacetime gluings are discussed in order to illustrate that said formalism occurs as a special case of the geometric framework presented in this work.